rizinorg/cutter/README.md

     - Download: [Qt Open Source](https://info.qt.io/download-qt-for-application-development)
     - Add Qt 5.9.1: http://doc.qt.io/qtcreator/creator-project-qmake.html

+## Troubleshoting

+On Mac, QT5 apps fail to build on QtCreator if you have the libjpeg lib installed with brew.
+Run this command to workaround the issue:

+	sudo mv /usr/local/lib/libjpeg.dylib /usr/local/lib/libjpeg.dylib.not-found

 ## Platforms

 Cutter is developed on OS X, Linux and Windows.
 The first release for users will include installers for all three platforms.